mudnug/note-reader/README.md

 1. Open the note you want to listen to in Obsidian.

-2. Activate the "Read note" command using one of these methods:
+2. Activate the "Read note from top" command using one of these methods:
     - Press the assigned hotkey (if you've set one).
     - Click the ribbon icon.
-    - Use the Command Palette and search for "Read note".
+    - Use the Command Palette and search for "Read note from top".

 3. The reader controls will appear at the top of the current pane, showing a loading spinner while preparing the audio.